OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 Right, that's the easy bit done.
 Next, go into RStudio, and in the tabs at the top go to Go to **Tools > Global Options > Git/SVN**.
 SVN is just another version control system like Git, and we don't need to worry about that here.

 In the place where it says *Git executable*, add the pathway here to the git.exe file that you just downloaded in the previous step.
-Make sure the boxe here that says **Enable version control interface for RStudio projects** is ticked.
+Make sure the box here that says **Enable version control interface for RStudio projects** is ticked.
 This now has tied version control to future projects in RStudio, to provide a really powerful additional dimension to collaborative or solo work.

 <p align="center">
   <img src="https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/images/git_svn.png?raw=true" width="400px"/>